mluizaa/mluizaa/README.md

 <p></p>

-* 🌱 I’m currently learning JS on RocketSeat platform
+* 🌱 I’m currently learning JS, HTML and CSS on RocketSeat platform
 * 🎨 My hobbies are photography, games, gardening and embroidery
 * 💼 Looking for a job
 * 📩 maria1luiza1medeiros@outlook.com